iamdtang/skaterdav85.github.io/_posts/2014-06-27-JavaScript-Flow-Control.markdown

 });
 ```

-Below are the two modules, expedia and orbitz.
+Below are the two modules, expedia and orbitz using promises from the q library.

 expedia.js